Iran Unrest Continues to Buoy Crude Prices

 "This justifies a certain risk premium on the oil price, though this should already be more than sufficiently reflected in the current price level," the Commerzbank analysts wrote in a note Wednesday.

-The Organization of the Petroleum Exporting Countries--of which Iran is the third-largest member--and 10 producers outside the cartel, including Russia, agreed in November to extend a deal to cut crude output by nearly 2% through the end of next year.
-The original accord was first struck a year ago as part of strategy to rein in the global supply glut and boost prices.
+The Organization of the Petroleum Exporting Countries -- of which Iran is the third-largest member -- and 10 producers outside the cartel, including Russia, agreed in November to extend a deal to cut crude output by nearly 2% through the end of this year.
+The original accord was first struck as part of strategy to rein in the global supply glut and boost prices.

 Crude prices also faced some downward pressure Tuesday, as the Forties Pipeline System in the North Sea came fully back online.
 The pipeline, which transports 450,000 barrels of North Sea oil a day, was shut down in mid-December due to a hairline pipe crack, tightening supply and buoying prices.